Indian women in business have become world-famous women leaders and entrepreneurs. We hope this essay will inspire you to achieve the same.

 She is the force behind Kinetic Engineering Ltd and Kinetic Motors, and the Joint Managing Director of Kinetic Engineering Limited.

-A national-level badminton player, her name is listed among the top 25 entrepreneurs in India and she is the recipient of Society Young Achiever’s Award for Business in 2002.
+A national-level badminton player, her name is listed among the top 25 entrepreneurs in India and she is the recipient of the Society Young Achiever’s Award for Business in 2002.

 8. Tractors and Farm Equipment Limited (TAFE)